vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 1. Open the downloaded installer dmg file.
 2. Agree to the License Agreement.
 3. Drag Vircadia to the Applications folder.
+4. Try open the Interface.app.
+You will be prompted that macOS will not open the file because it is unsigned.
-4. Open **System Preferences > General**.
+5. Open **System Preferences > Security & Privacy**.
+On older macOS versions this might be in **System Preferences > General**.
-5. Next to the warning indicating that Interface is blocked, click 'Open Anyway'.
+6. Next to the warning indicating that Interface is blocked, click 'Open Anyway'.
-6. Confirm that you want to open the application.
+7. Confirm that you want to open the application.
+8. Allow microphone access if prompted to be able to talk inside the application.

 At this point, Interface will open and you will be able to log in and begin exploring the metaverse.